 - The credit terms that you offer within your invoices must meet industry guidelines.

 - A business will usually have to prove that outstanding debts can be collected within a realistic timescale.
 For example, if a client has an outstanding invoice but has recently gone out of business, the lender will be unable to recuperate any of the outstanding balance if they decide to purchase it from you.

 - Different lenders have minimum turnover requirements before they will consider purchasing invoices from them.
 A lot of the largest lenders will require a turnover of around £100,000 but there are some other, smaller lenders that will definitely consider SMEs and start-ups.

 - Essential documents will need to be shown.
 These include a detailed list of customers, financial records, sales ledger, details of outstanding invoices, and sometimes a written guarantee from a company director will be necessary.

-If you are unsure whether our business qualifies for invoice financing you can speak with your financial service provider before you search for a quote with us.
+If you are unsure whether our business qualifies for invoice finance you can speak with your financial service provider before you search for a quote with us.